Lesterpaintstheworld/aider/website/examples/chat-transcript-css.md

 ```

 > Applied edit to index.html
-> Commit 292eda3 aider_nova: Styled the "aider_nova" label on the blockquote as a "tab" that docks onto the top of the box.
+> Commit 292eda3 aider: Styled the "aider" label on the blockquote as a "tab" that docks onto the top of the box.

 </div>